cerc-io/go-ethereum/statediff/README.md

 ### CLI configuration
 This service introduces a CLI flag namespace `statediff`

-`--statediff` flag is used to turn on the service `--statediff.writing` is used to tell the service to write state diff objects it produces from synced ChainEvents directly to a configured Postgres database
+- `--statediff` flag is used to turn on the service
+- `--statediff.writing` is used to tell the service to write state diff objects it produces from synced ChainEvents directly to a configured Postgres database
-`--statediff.workers` is used to set the number of concurrent workers to process state diff objects and write them into the database
+- `--statediff.workers` is used to set the number of concurrent workers to process state diff objects and write them into the database
-`--statediff.db` is the connection string for the Postgres database to write to `--statediff.db.init` indicates whether we need to initialize a new database; set true if its the first time running the process on a given database
+- `--statediff.db` is the connection string for the Postgres database to write to
-`--statediff.dbnodeid` is the node id to use in the Postgres database `--statediff.dbclientname` is the client name to use in the Postgres database
+- `--statediff.dbnodeid` is the node id to use in the Postgres database
+- `--statediff.dbclientname` is the client name to use in the Postgres database

 The service can only operate in full sync mode (`--syncmode=full`), but only the historical RPC endpoints require an archive node (`--gcmode=archive`)

 e.g.
 `
-./build/bin/geth --syncmode=full --gcmode=archive --statediff --statediff.writing --statediff.db=postgres://localhost:5432/vulcanize_testing?sslmode=disable --statediff.db.init=true --statediff.dbnodeid={nodeId} --statediff.dbclientname={dbClientName}
+./build/bin/geth --syncmode=full --gcmode=archive --statediff --statediff.writing --statediff.db="postgres://localhost:5432/vulcanize_testing?sslmode=disable" --statediff.db.init=true --statediff.dbnodeid={nodeId} --statediff.dbclientname={dbClientName}
 `

 ### RPC endpoints